Education Officer Megan O'Connor

 I am your academic representative on many college committees to ensure that your best interest is kept at the centre of all conversations.
 If you would like to get involved in the Students Union, I organise the Class Representative system.
 Every class in college has a representative and it could be you!
-Class Reps are the glue that holdsm the entire SU together.
-Every course and module has different issues and reps are the best way that these can be flagged and rectified.
-It’s an incredible opportunity to gain skills, meet new people and it can be a lot of fun, so be sure to put your name forward.
-We will be collecting nominations from September 28th-October 10th.
+Class Reps are the glue that holds the entire SU together.
+Every course and module has different issues and your rep is the best person to raise any issues and concerns you have as a first port of call.
+If you would like to be a rep, it’s an incredible opportunity to gain skills, meet new people and it can be a lot of fun, so be sure to put your name forward, if your class doesn't have one yet!.

 Please remember there is no such thing as a silly question and I am always here for advice or a chat.
 I will be holding office hours during the year and you can find me on the first floor of House 6.
 Follow @TCDSU_Education on Twitter for regular updates or send me an email.